LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/structured-content-for-messaging-user-guide.md

 ## Enabling structured content

 To build structured content for use on your messaging channels, we recommend working with your LivePerson team on the steps below.
-Follow the prerequisites and configuration steps in the [Developers Community](https://developers.liveperson.com/rich-messaging-structured-content-overview.html)
+Follow the prerequisites and configuration steps in the [Developer Center](https://developers.liveperson.com/rich-messaging-structured-content-overview.html)

 ## Configuration